GenAI-CUEE/Estimation-Theory-EE523/Readme.md

 ### Topics

-I hope that at the end, I will be able to provide the coding scripts & excercises for the following topics
+The coding scripts & excercises are

 - [x] [Tutorial 1:  Estimator and its properties *to support Lecture I: What is Estimators?* ](Tutorial1/main.ipynb)